 For the wrappers:

-Cut each log into 3/4 to 1-inch pieces.
+- Cut each log into 3/4 to 1-inch pieces.
 Press the cut side with the thumbs to flatten to a small disk.
-Dust and roll out each disk with a small rolling pin to a thin 3-1/2-inch circle.
-(You can use a round cookie cutter, if you want.)
+Dust and roll out each disk with a small rolling pin to a thin 3.5-inch circle.
+(You can also use a round cutter or wine glass.)
 Make a few wrappers at a time and wrap the filling in.
-Always cover the dough that’s not being used.
+Always cover the dough and wrappers that are not being used.